biodiverse/ubms/README.md

 Disadvantages compared to `unmarked`:

 1. MCMC is slower than maximum likelihood
-2. Potential convergence issues
+2. Only one model (single-season occupancy) is available for now, and some classes of models might never be practical
-3. Only one model (single-season occupancy) is available for now
+3. Potential convergence issues
 4. Does not handle missing values

 ### Example